 - Wet patches anywhere — When water runs off from one part of your property (carrying soil with it), it will end up somewhere else in the form of wet patches and puddles.

 - Failing plants — Look for a trend of groups of plants not thriving; it could be a sign that water is running off from that area and the plants are not getting proper irrigation.

 Topsoil is a nutrient-rich top layer of soil, and when it’s washed, fallen, or blown away, it impacts the health of the remaining soil and plants.
 Soil texture changes, resulting in decreased water holding capacity, lowered organic matter content, decreased nutrient content, and decreased crops/yield/harvest/plant health.

 Many things contribute to soil erosion, and sometimes it’s a combination of things like:

 - Wind — Very windy conditions can blow soil away if there is nothing to hold the soil – like plant material! from one spot to another.
 Combine that with sloping terrain, and it’s a recipe for eroding soil conditions disaster.

 - Sloping terrain — Sloping and hilly ground is a very common cause of erosion.
 It’s a gravity issue; if the soil is unhealthy and as mentioned with windy conditions, if there is nothing to hold it in place, it’s going to slowly (or not so slowly) travel down that hillside.

 - Poor soil structure — Poor soil structure (created by low or no organic matter, equipment run over wet soil, and bare soil exposed to harsh weather) loses its ability to absorb water.
 When the water can’t be absorbed, it runs off, taking soil with it.

-- Rainfall — Prolonged or severe rainfall can create conditions for erosion, as soil cannot absorb water fast enough after it’s fully saturated.
+- Rainfall — Prolonged or severe rainfall can create conditions for erosion, as the soil cannot absorb water fast enough after it’s fully saturated.

 So, what can you do to address this?
-A number of things, and most are fairly easy.
+A number of things and most are fairly easy.